<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=821823703990536&amp;ev=PageView&amp;noscript=1">

 Category 1: AI Content Creation Tools

 Content creation tools help professionals produce LinkedIn posts faster and more consistently.
-The best ones eliminate the friction that causes executives to fall off LinkedIn after a few weeks — the blank page, the time pressure, the uncertainty about what to say.
+The best ones eliminate the friction that causes executives to fall off LinkedIn after a few weeks: the blank page, the time pressure, the uncertainty about what to say or the time consuming iterations to not sound like AI slop.

 Rocksalt